-Freelance photographer for over 19 years, Ricardo García-Vilanova specializes in conflict zones and humanitarian crises.
-He has reported on the Arab Spring and ISIS conflicts.
-His photographs have been published in Life, Newsweek, Time, The...
+A freelance photographer for over 20 years.
+Specializing in conflict zones and humanitarian crises, he has reported on the Arab Spring and ISIS conflicts.
+His photographs have been published in Life, Newsweek, Time, The New York Times, The...

 Focus:Photographer, Photojournalist, Videographer, Health, Video Editor, History, News, Video, Photography, International News, Freelance, Humanitarian, Impact, Assignments, Aerial, Human Rights, International, Multimedia Journalist